 Several faculty researchers and graduate students have been conducting researches.
-It has selected technology villages in rural and urban areas in which the researches are to make impacts in the livelihood of the residents.
+The University focuses on technology villages in the rural and urban areas in which the researches are expected to make impacts on the livelihood of the residents.

 The country's demand for statistics usage is much more than ever before.
 It is believed that statisticians can play great roles in different sectors of the county's economy.
 Statistics education is keeping growing, where almost all universities get undergraduate programs.
-However, only few have graduate programs in statistics.
-There are 38 statistics programs in the country among which BS 68.4%, MS 23.7% and PhD 7.9%.
+Only few have graduate programs in statistics.
+There are 40 statistics programs in the country among which are BS 65.0%, MS 27.5% and PhD 7.5%.

-Statistics department at HwU has a vision to be the centre of excellence in statistics and mission of teaching, research and community service.
-The community service includes consultancy and collaboration services so that the researches at the university can optimally contribute to the development of the country.
-LISA like program is newly introduced at the Department in order to optimize the community service and enhance its graduate programs.

-The purpose of this work is to describe experience both with and without expert statistical support, and the importance of statistical input in engaging scientists in both local and global science.
+Statistics department at HwU has a vision to be the centre of excellence in statistics, and a mission of teaching, research and community service.
+The community service includes consultancy and collaboration services.
+LISA like program is newly introduced at the department in order to provide statistical collaboration services and enhance the statistics graduate programs.
+The purpose of this study is to report the experience gained and the importance of statistical collaborations.